Yat Sen School

 Emphasis is placed on academic excellence and self-discipline.
 From 17 students initially, it has grown to over 1,100 students.
 Approximately 400 are in the secondary school, and 700 in the primary school.

-The school has become in the first in the nation to have its own Artificial Intelligence (AI) facility, that was donated from Guangzhou, the capital of Guangdong, a province in China.
+The school is the first in the nation to have its own Artificial Intelligence (AI) facility, that was donated from Guangzhou, the capital of Guangdong, a province in China.

 The school has also been used for several competitions, especially in the field of badminton, such as the Oceania Junior Championships, where the likes of Verdet Kessler has played.